AnyLeoPeace/DURLECA/README.md

 # DURLECA
 Here is the released code for the DUal-objective Reinforcement-Learning Epidemic Control Agent (DURLECA) presented in our KDD paper *Reinforced Epidemic Control: Saving Both Lives and Economy*.

+## TODO
-- [ ] Provide a sample code for generating an synthetic OD dataset.
+- [ ] Provide a sample code for generating a synthetic OD dataset.

 ## Generate a synthetic OD dataset
-Please note that, we would not provide the real-world Beijing dataset due to privacy and ethic concerns.
-Thus, we suggest users to generate a synthetic OD dataset or use any other dataset from their own resources.
+Please note that we would not provide the real-world Beijing dataset due to privacy and ethical concerns.
+Thus, we suggest users generate a synthetic OD dataset or use any other dataset from their own resources.

-Please change the dataset path in utils.py file.
+Please change the dataset path in the utils.py file.

 ## Train
 ```